Neymar: 2015–2016: Assuming the captaincy and Olympic gold

-In Brazil's quarter-final clash with Colombia on 13 August, Neymar scored Brazil's first goal of the match, from a direct free kick, and also set up his nation's second goal in an eventual 2–0 win.
-In Brazil's semi-final clash with Honduras on 18 August, Neymar scored twice, Brazil's first and last goals of the match, in a 6–0 win.

 In the final against Germany at the Maracanã in Rio on 20 August, Neymar opened the scoring with a free-kick after 27 minutes.
 The game finished 1–1 after Max Meyer equalised in the second-half.
 Brazil beat Germany 5–4 on penalties, and Neymar scored the winning penalty to bring Brazil its first Olympic gold medal in men's football.
+He was hailed as a hero in Brazil for helping end the nation's conquest for an Olympic gold medal.
+Neymar was named by the Brazilian Olympic Committee as the best footballer of the Olympics.

-Both during and prior to the tournament, he had been subjected to criticism over his conduct on and off the pitch, with several former Brazil players suggesting that he was not fit to captain the national team.
+Both during and prior to the tournament, Neymar had been subjected to criticism over his conduct on and off the pitch, with several former Brazil players suggesting that he was not fit to captain the national team.
 Neymar subsequently renounced the captaincy following their Olympic victory.

+On 10 November, Neymar scored his 50th goal for Brazil in a 3–0 win in the 2018 World Cup qualifier against Argentina, doing so at 24 years old; this made him the third-youngest player to reach the milestone.